benmarwick/atom-for-scholarly-writing-with-markdown/readme.md

 # Quick guide to scholarly writing in Markdown with Atom

-This is an example markdown document with some details about how to do scholarly writing in Markdown using Atom.
+This is an example markdown document with some details about how to do scholarly writing in Markdown using [Atom](https://atom.io/).
+We're using Atom because it's a free, easy-to-use text editor that we can extend with [packages](https://atom.io/packages) to save us time and effort.

-Download and install atom from [https://atom.io/](https://atom.io/)
+Before reading on, download and install Atom from [https://atom.io/](https://atom.io/)

 After opening Atom, install these packages into Atom by pressing `Ctrl` + `,`  then click on 'Install',  then enter these package names one by one, and click 'install' for each package: